MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AvailabilityConfig.md

 ## PARAMETERS

 ### -AllowedTenantIds
-The AllowedTenantIds parameter specifies the tenant ID value of Microsoft 365 organization that you want to share free/busy information with (for example, d6b0a40e-029b-43f2-9852-f3724f68ead9).
+The AllowedTenantIds parameter specifies the tenant ID values of Microsoft 365 organization that you want to share free/busy information with (for example, d6b0a40e-029b-43f2-9852-f3724f68ead9).
 You can specifiy multiple values separated by commas.
 A maximum of 25 values are allowed.

 ```yaml
 Type: MultiValuedProperty